rf-/roadshow/README.md

 Here's an example of a basic `scenarios.yml` file:

-    # Based on the name of your working directory.
-This will be prepended
+    # Based on the name of your working directory by default.
+This will be
-    # to the generated Docker image names created by Docker Compose.
+    # prepended to the generated Docker image names created by Docker Compose.
     project: someprojectname

     # This configuration is shared by all of your scenarios, except where they
     # override it.
 The format is identical to an individual scenario.
     #
     # Anywhere in this block, you can use the placeholder "{{scenario_name}}"
-    # to stand in for the name of an individual scenario.
+    # to stand in for the name of each individual scenario.
     shared:
       # Specify the value to pass into FROM in the Dockerfile (i.e.,
       # what image to use as a starting point for this scenario).